-Some maps include feature layers that can be edited by anyone viewing the map.
-These editable layers are useful when the map author wants community input.
-For example, an author might include an editable feature layer that allows the birding community to post their bird sightings directly on the map and attach media files, such as photographs, audio files, and video files, to the specific observation points.
-Because these features are part of the layer, any changes made on the map are immediately viewable to everybody who has access to the layer, even when the layer is part of a different map.
-Authors can enable editing on ArcGIS Server feature service layers and hosted feature layers.
+Map authors build their maps to include the layers and configurations needed to achieve the purpose of the map.
+When one of the purposes of a map is to gather community or organizational input, the map author includes editable feature layers in the map.
+For example, an author might include an editable feature layer that allows the birding community to post their bird sightings directly on the map and attach media files—such as photographs, audio files, and video files—to the specific observation points.
+Because these features are part of the layer, any changes made to the layer in the map are immediately viewable by everybody who has access to the layer, even when the layer is part of a different map.

-- To attach an image or other files with a feature, click Browse in the Attachments section of the pop-up and choose the file from your computer.
+- If the layer is enabled to allow attachments, you can attach an image or other files relevant to the feature.
+To do this, click Browse in the Attachments section of the pop-up and choose the file from your computer.
 The file can be up to 10 MB in size.
 The following file types are supported: 7Z, AIF, AVI, BMP, DOC, DOCX, DOT, ECW, EMF, EPA, GIF, GML, GTAR, GZ, IMG, J2K, JP2, JPC, JPE, JPEG, JPF, JPG, JSON, MDB, MID, MOV, MP2, MP3, MP4, MPA, MPE, MPEG, MPG, MPV2, PDF, PNG, PPT, PPTX, PS, PSD, QT, RA, RAM, RAW, RMI, SID, TAR, TGZ, TIF, TIFF, TXT, VRML, WAV, WMA, WMF, WPS, XLS, XLSX, XLT, XML, and ZIP.

 - To remove a feature, click it on the map to open its pop-up and click Delete.

 To edit internal feature services (services not available outside your network), you need to use a web browser enabled with Cross-Origin Resource Sharing (CORS).
-The latest versions of Firefox, Chrome, Safari, and Internet Explorer 10 and later are CORS enabled.
-CORS is not supported in IE prior to version 10.
-To test if your browser has CORS enabled, open caniuse.com/cors.
+CORS is enabled on all supported browsers.
 You can edit internal feature services layers created with ArcGIS 10.1 SP1 and later and secure internal feature services created with ArcGIS 10.1 SP1 and later.

 Add layer to new map with full editing control

 There are cases when you have full editing control on hosted feature layers regardless of the editing level set by the owner of the layer.
-To access full editing, you open the layer in the map viewer from the item page.
+To access full editing, open the layer in Map Viewer from the item page.

 - Members of a group that allows group members to update items shared to the group have full editing control even if the hosted feature layer is not editable and even if they do not have feature editing privileges.